-This project is a catalytic one and the project coordinator will be tasked with developing new cross-border projects to consolidate the activities piloted through this Peace Building Fund and to strengthen the durable solutions process in both Burundi and Tanzania.
+This project is a catalytic one and the project coordinator will be tasked with developing additional cross-border projects to consolidate the activities piloted through this Peace Building Fund and to strengthen the durable solutions process in both Burundi and Tanzania.
 He/she will also be in charge of further resource mobilization for the following cross-border projects.
 With this respect, the project coordinator will develop a communication strategy and communication tools around the project to leverage future funding.

 Activity 1: Identifying funding opportunities and developing a fundraising strategy ;